alexmazzucca/html5-kindling/README.md

 ### `gulp setup`

 This command will lead you through a series of prompts which will help you set up your new project appropriately.
-If you'd like to change a setting after the setup process has been completed, you can edit the `settings.json` file located in the root of your project's directory.
+If you'd like to change a setting after the setup process has been completed, you can edit the `settings.json` file located in the root folder of your new project.

 This command will also create appropriate starter files depending on the project type that you select.
 These files will be moved to [kindling/src](/src) and [kindling/dist](/dist) directories where appropriate.